neow3j/neow3j-docs/docs/neo-n3/smart_contract_development/neowjava.md

 }
 ```

 The devpack itself defines classes that can be instantiated.
-For example, calling `Storage.getStorageContext()` returns a `StorageContrext` instance.
-On that object you can call instance methods like `createMap(...)`.
+For example, calling `new StorageMap(prefix)` returns a `StorageMap` instance.
+On that object you can call instance methods like `put(...)`.
 Another example is the `io.neow3j.devpack.neo.Transaction` class.
 After retrieving a `Transaction` object with `LedgerContract.getTransaction(Hash256 txId)` all its properties are available to the contract class through public instance variables on the object.
 Of course, we could add getter and setter methods to the classes instead of accessing the members directly, but that incurs a higher GAS fee when executing the contract, because of the extra method call.

 ## Contract Class